Raging-Tiger/system_simulator_project/README.md

 9. System data can be saved in a file in binary form with the extension of .cssf (classical simulator state file)
 10. System data can be loaded from any valid .cssf file to continue analysis
 11. History of analysis can be saved as .txt file

+* __Usage/Installation__:
+1. Put .py file in one directory with 3 images
+2. Run .py file by Python interpreter (all was checked by Python 3.7.4 for 64-bit devices)